Superchunk: Musical style, influences, and legacy

 Superchunk's music has been described as punk rock and indie rock.
-Superchunk's early influences included Buzzcocks, Sonic Youth, Dinosaur Jr., and Hüsker Dü.
+The band's early influences included Buzzcocks, Sonic Youth, Dinosaur Jr., and Hüsker Dü.
 The band would eventually incorporate elements from such bands as Rocket from the Crypt, Drive Like Jehu, and Polvo.

-Superchunk has had a significant impact on alternative music, being cited as an influence by Motion City Soundtrack, the Get Up Kids, Jawbreaker, the Jazz June, Lemuria, and the Van Pelt.
+Superchunk has had a significant impact on alternative music, being cited as an influence by Motion City Soundtrack, The Get Up Kids, Jawbreaker, Christie Front Drive, The Jazz June, Lemuria, and The Van Pelt.

+Canadian singer-songwriter Bruce Cockburn mentions Superchunk in the lyrics to his song "Last Night Of The World" (1999): "The radio's playing Superchunk and the Friends of Dean Martinez".